projectsveltos/sveltos/docs/use_cases/clusterAPI/use_case_azure.md

 ---
 title: Sveltos - Kubernetes Add-on Controller | Manage Kubernetes Add-ons with Ease | Cluster API clusters on Azure cloud
-description: Sveltos allows you to use Cluster API resources and automated the deployment of customised Kubernetes clusters on Azure cloud.
+description: Sveltos allows you to use Cluster API resources and automate the deployment of customised Kubernetes clusters on Azure cloud.
 tags:
     - Kubernetes
     - add-ons